 After extensive research trying to find the best web hosting provider to use for my self-hosted WordPress website, I decided to go with SiteGround.
 One thing I looked at for web hosting providers were their customer reviews, and SiteGround has amazing reviews praising their customer service.

 It also came down to the numbers.
-Not only are their shared hosting plans super affordable starting at just $3.95/month, but the numbers really speak for themselves with their impressive uptime and website loading speed.
+Not only are their shared hosting plans affordable (and worth it!) starting at just $6.99/month, but the numbers really speak for themselves with their impressive uptime and website loading speed.

 If you’re looking for an affordable, fast, and secure web hosting provider with excellent customer support, SiteGround is a great option!
 Plus, with SiteGround, you’ll also get access to their SG Optimizer Plugin for caching to improve site loading speed.